Takeaways

 What does a maglock do?

-A maglock, or a magnetic lock, is a type of lock that uses magnetism and low-voltage power to keep doors locked and increase security on your property.
+Magnetic locks use low-voltage power to lock entryways and increase property security.
 The power supply keeps the lock’s electromagnet energized, which keeps it in the locked position.
-Then, when that power supply is removed — which happens when someone uses a credential to unlock the door — the magnetic lock releases, allowing the door to open.
+Then, when someone uses a credential to unlock the door, the power supply is removed, releasing the magnetic lock and opening the door.

-Maglocks are generally considered to be fail-safe because they automatically unlock doors in the event of a power outage.
+Maglocks are considered fail-safe because they automatically unlock doors during a power outage.

 Maglocks vs. analog locks